Pheucticus ludovicianus

 Currently, Jun-Jul records are broadly distributed in the eastern half of the state and west in Platte River Valley counties to the North Platte area, including the Republican River Valley west to Harlan Co (see specific river valley information below).

-In the Platte River Valley, it has been present since 2005 in increasing numbers in summer in cedar canyons of southeast Lincoln Co, eastern Hayes Co and western Frontier Co at Red Willow Reservoir; it probably breeds throughout this area (T.J.
-Walker, pers. comm.).
+In the Platte River Valley, it has been present since 2005 in increasing numbers in summer west to cedar canyons of southeast Lincoln Co, eastern Hayes Co and western Frontier Co at Red Willow Reservoir; it probably breeds throughout this area of the southwest (T.J.
+Walker, personal communication).
 Two immatures, identified by their red wing linings, were at Brady, Lincoln Co 4 Aug 2003, but no adults were seen.
 Black-headed Grosbeak breeds commonly in this area also (Mollhoff 2016).

 In the Republican River Valley, it occurs west to the Harlan Co area; Swenk (1936) found it west to Inavale, Webster Co.
 West of there, Black-headed Grosbeak and hybrids are common.